rosschapman/internetross/blog.md

     dispatch(updateCampaigns(data));
 }

-// Whereby our reducer might return the state object composed as:
+// Whereby our reducer might return the state mutations composed as:

 {
     campaigns: {